annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/mobile/gallery.md

 # Gallery Pattern

-**_Note:_**  _Applicable to Reactive Web Apps Only_.

 You can use the Gallery UI pattern to display content (such as cards) in a specific set of columns, configurable per device type and orientation.

 ![](images/Gallery_preview.png)